Southern boubou: Behaviour

 Unlike the true shrikes, which perch conspicuously in the open, the southern boubou prefers to forage in dense vegetation close to the ground, a habit which has led to its being called shy and skulking.
 The food is mainly insects, taken from the ground or picked off vegetation as the bird creeps low in bushes.
 It will also take small rodents, lizards snails and fruits.

 The southern boubou has a duetted call, with a ooo-whee-ooo, followed by a whistled ooo-ooo-wheee or wheee-wheee followed by ooo-whee-ooo.
 The duet has many variations and the liquid ooo-whee-ooo call may be mistaken for that of a black-headed oriole.
 Its alarm call is a muted cluck.

 Breeding

 The nest, built mainly by the female, is a shallow cup in a creeper or dense bush into which the usually two brown-blotched greenish-white eggs are laid.
 Both sexes incubate for 16–17 days to hatching, and both bring food to the chicks.
 Fledging takes place in about another 16 days.
 About 2% of nests are parasitised by the black cuckoo.

-Races

-There are six races, differing in size, upperpart colour, the extent of rufous on the underparts, and the degree of sexual dimorphism.